Susana465/camkii_thesis/40-results.md

 <!--
 --
-The NMDAR/CaMKII binding mutant model simulates a mutation that disrupts the interaction between CaMKII and the GluN2B subunit of NMDARs.
+The NMDAR/CaMKII binding MT model simulates a mutation that disrupts the interaction between CaMKII and the GluN2B subunit of NMDARs.
 This disruption can be achieved through mutations in either CaMKII or GluN2B, preventing their binding without necessarily altering other functions such as kinase activity [REFERENCES].
 A well-characterized example is the CaMKII I205K mutation, where isoleucine is replaced by lysine.
 This substitution significantly impairs binding to GluN2B while leaving kinase activity intact [REFERENCE].
 Experimental evidence shows that this mutation also reduces CaMKII accumulation at synapses following LTP induction [REFERENCE].

 okayyyy, so becayse t286 phosphorylation increases the chances of camkii subunits remaining in their open conformation, abolishing t286 phosphorylation we would exxpect a decrease in this opening. so we would expect iverall decrease of total camkii_open - but contrary to these expactions, we don't see that!

-## CaMKII/NMDAR binding mutant model
+## CaMKII/NMDAR binding MT model
 This model represents a mutation that prevents CaMKII from binding to the GluN2B subunit of NMDARs, a key interaction implicated in synaptic plasticity, as discussed in SECTION-REFERENCE.
-When it comes to _in vivo_ and _in vitro_ mutants of CaMKII and NMDAR binding, the mutation can tackle either molecule to prevent their binding.
+When it comes to _in vivo_ and _in vitro_ MTs of CaMKII and NMDAR binding, the mutation can tackle either molecule to prevent their binding.
 For example, a CaMKII I205K mutation in which isoleucine is replaced with a lysine impairs binding to GluN2B without affecting kinase activity [REFERENCE], and is demonstrated to reduce CaMKII accumulation at synapses after LTP induction [REFERENCE].

-example of nmdar mutant https://link.springer.com/article/10.1186/1756-6606-6-10 impaired by the mutations L1298A and R1300Q [22]. https://www.embopress.org/doi/full/10.1038/emboj.2011.482
+example of nmdar MT https://link.springer.com/article/10.1186/1756-6606-6-10 impaired by the mutations L1298A and R1300Q [22]. https://www.embopress.org/doi/full/10.1038/emboj.2011.482

 Why L1298 and R1300?
 These residues are located in a short, conserved sequence motif within the cytoplasmic tail of GluN2B (often referred to as the CaMKII-binding site), which spans approximately amino acids 1290–1309.
 Structural, biochemical, and mutational studies have pinpointed L1298 and R1300 as essential contact points for high-affinity binding to the CaMKII kinase domain.